Exploration noise for learning linear-quadratic mean field games

-In fact, \cite{DelarueMenozzi,Huijskens,MaShenZhao,MilsteinTretyakov} suffer from another drawback since all these works involve a space discretization that consists in approximating the function $\theta$ at the nodes of a spatial grid.
+In fact, Delarue and Menozzi \cite{DelarueMenozzi}, Huijskens et al. \cite{Huijskens}, Ma et al. \cite{MaShenZhao}, and Milstein and Tretyakov \cite{MilsteinTretyakov} suffer from another drawback because all these works involve a space discretization that consists in approximating the function $\theta_\varepsilon$ at the nodes of a spatial grid.
 Accordingly, the complexity increases with the physical dimension $d$ of the state variable.
 In particular, similar strategies would become even more costly for a more general mean field dependence than the one addressed in \eqref{eq:cost:intro}.
 Indeed, in the general case, the spatial variable is no longer the mean but the whole statistical distribution (which is an infinite dimensional object).
-For sure, the latter raises challenging questions that go beyond the scope of this paper since we cannot guess of a numerical method that would directly allow to handle the infinite dimensional statistical distribution of the solution.
+For sure, the latter raises challenging questions that go beyond the scope of this paper because we cannot guess of a numerical method that would directly allow to handle the infinite dimensional statistical distribution of the solution.
 However, this is an objective that should be kept in mind.
-Say for instance that particle or quantization methods would be natural candidates to overcome such an issue, see for instance \cite{ChaudruGarcia,CrisanMcMurray}.
+Say for instance that particle or quantization methods would be natural candidates to overcome such an issue, see for instance Chaudru de Raynal and Garcia Trillos \cite{ChaudruGarcia} and Crisan and McMurray \cite{CrisanMcMurray}.